 The same theory can be applied to refrigerators also.
 The Carnot refrigerator gives a maximum limit of COP (Coefficient of Performance) for any actual refrigerator working between those temperature limits.

 The ideal Carnot cycle or engine efficiency or Carnot refrigerator COP does not depend on the working substance (fluid flowing in the machine).
-Thus, the fluid properties do not have any effect on the performance of an ideal engine or refrigerator but in real life, the different working substance produces different work output.
+Thus, the fluid properties do not have any effect on the performance of an ideal engine or refrigerator but in real life, the different working substance produces different work outputs.
+Visit GATE Mechanical examination blog for more information.

 Conclusion